godotengine/godot-docs/classes/class_node.rst

 - :ref:`Node<class_Node>` **get_parent** **(** **)** const

-Returns the parent node of the current node, or an empty ``Node`` if the node lacks a parent.
+Returns the parent node of the current node, or a ``null instance`` if the node lacks a parent.

 ----